johanhedin/sdrx/README.md

     $ ./sdrx --help
     $ ./sdrx --rf-gain 30 122.455

-Experimental support for multiple channels are available as well.
+Support for multiple channels are available as well.
 Just list the channels as arguments (due to the fixed sampling frequency used, they must fit inside a 1MHz band):

     $ ./sdrs --rf-gain 40 118.105 118.280 118.405 118.505

-Output
+Output in single channel mode
 ====
-Besides playing audio when the squelch is open, `sdrx` write signal power measurements to the console while running.
+Besides playing audio when the squelch is open, `sdrx` writes signal power measurements to the console while running.

 A typical output look like this: